High-Quality Blue Carbon Principles and Guidance

 - Collected guidance of dozens of organizations and individuals active in the blue carbon realm, via roundtable discussions and workshops, a global consultation process, and interviews.

-- Feedback gathered during the consultation period is taken under consideration in revisions of the principles and guidance.
-The draft will be reviewed by project partners, in preparation for publication in late October 2022.
+- Feedback gathered during the consultation period was taken under consideration in revisions of the principles and guidance.
+The draft was reviewed by project partners, in preparation for publication in late October 2022.

-- Formal endorsement outreach begins with reengagement of participants who made contributions throughout the development of the principles and guidance.
+- Formal endorsement outreach began with reengagement of participants who made contributions throughout the development of the principles and guidance.

 - The High-Quality Blue Carbon Principles and Guidance: A Triple Benefit Investment for People, Nature, and Climate was published on November 8.

-- The launch of the High-Quality Blue Carbon Principles and Guidance will take place on November 12 at the We Mean Business Pavilion.
+- The launch of the High-Quality Blue Carbon Principles and Guidance took place on November 12 at the We Mean Business Pavilion at COP27.